SiddharthMathurDeveloper/Back-End-Engineering/Notes/Notes.md

 <img src="./assets/imgs/http.png" width="100%" height="230px">
 </br>

 HTTP stands for Hypertext Transfer Protocol, and it is the foundation of data communication on the World Wide Web (WWW).
-It is an application layer protocol used for transmitting and receiving data on the internet.
+It is an application layer protocol used for transmitting and receiving data on the internet (Request - Response).
 HTTP is the protocol that enables web browsers to request and display web pages and allows users to navigate and interact with websites.

 <br>